PerfectlySoft/PerfectDocs/guide/fileUploads.md

 Now the uploaded files will move to the specified directory with the original filename restored.

-For more information on file system manipulation, please see the [Directory Operations](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/dir.md) and [File Operations](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/file.md) chapters.
+For more information on file system manipulation, see the [Directory Operations](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/dir.md) and [File Operations](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/file.md) chapters.